redsanket/spark/external/hue/guide/ui/index.rst

 Navigation Overview
 ===================

-TBD: Screenshot of navigation bar w/ annotations
+The screenshot of the Hue Web UI below explains the purpose of the components of the top navigation bar.
+You can click the figure to enlarge it.

 .. image:: images/hue_ui2.jpg
    :height: 888px
    :width: 1450px
-   :scale: 60%
+   :scale: 55%
    :alt: Hue UI with annotations.
    :align: left

 About Hue
 =========

 .. image:: images/hue_about.png
-   :height: 906px
+   :height: 556px
    :width: 1450px
-   :scale: 90%
+   :scale: 55%
    :alt: About Hue
    :align: left